General P-Splines for Non-Uniform B-Splines: Real Data Examples

-Although not relevant to our examples here, we would like to point out that circumstances where we want to or have to use a small to moderate $k$ include (1) the iterative algorithm used for model estimation does not converge for big $k$, (2) computation with a big $k$ takes too much time, etc.
+Our simulation studies are composed of well-designed examples, in which (1) the underlying smooth function $g(x)$ has spatially homogeneous smoothness; (2) sampling locations $(x_i)_1^n$ are properly distributed so that the curvature of $g(x)$ can be well estimated; (3) interior knots are well spread over $(x_i)_1^n$; (4) sufficient number of interior knots are positioned to eliminate sensitivity in exact knot locations.
+Only when all these conditions are met, is general P-spline competitive with standard P-spline in MSE performance.
+Unfortunately, this may not be the case when smoothing real-world data.
+In particular, the knot placement issue related to (3) and (4) is by and large a subjective matter to be decided by practitioners.
+As a result, general P-spline on unevenly spaced knots may produce a more satisfactory fit than standard P-spline on equidistant knots for some datasets, and vise versa, depending on the knot sequence being used.

+In this section, we demonstrate the impact of knot placement on penalized B-splines, by comparing the quality of standard/general P-splines fit to real datasets.
+To narrow our discussion, we focus on a popular type of unevenly spaced knots, called quantile knots \citep{SemiPar-book-2003}, that are positioned at equal quantiles of $(x_i)_1^n$.
+This leaves the number of interior knots, $k$, the only factor that controls equidistant knots and quantile knots.
+We will see that for small to moderate $k$, the BMC longitudinal data favor general P-spline on quantile knots, while the fossil shell data favor standard P-spline on equidistant knots.
+We do not interpret this phenomenon as one type of knots being superior than the other.
+Rather, we would say that for a particular dataset, one type of knots is more \textit{effective} than the other when $k$ is restricted in size.
+After all, as $k$ becomes adequately big, exact knot locations no longer matter.

-\subsection{BMC longitudinal data}
+\subsection{BMC Longitudinal Data}

-The Pediatric Bone Mineral Accrual Study (PBMAS) \citep{PBMAS-study-original} was launched in 1991 by the University of Saskatchewan, aiming to investigate the accumulation of bone mineral content (BMC) in growing children.
+The Pediatric Bone Mineral Accrual Study (PBMAS) \citep{PBMAS-study-original,PBMAS-study} was launched in 1991 by the University of Saskatchewan, aiming to investigate the accumulation of bone mineral content (BMC) in growing children.
 At first, 109 boys and 113 girls aged 8 $\sim$ 15 from two elementary schools in Saskatoon (the largest city in Saskatchewan, Canada) were involved for annual scan.
 31 new subjects were recruited in 1992 $\sim$ 1993.
 Over the years, the study was interrupted several times, with data collection in 1991 $\sim$ 1997, 2003 $\sim$ 2005, 2007 $\sim$ 2011 and 2016 $\sim$ 2017.
 Many subjects dropped out as they left school, but some managed to return for follow-up scans as young adults.
 As of 2017, the dataset has 982 and 1175 measurements from males and females, respectively.
-It allows researchers to track the gain of BMC in the early life and its subsequent loss.

-\cite{PBMAS-study} conducted some empirical statistical analysis of this dataset, finding that the most substantial increase in BMC happens during 6.8 $\sim$ 16.8 years in females and 8.5 $\sim$ 18.5 years in males.
-After that, significantly smaller quantity of BMC is gained until the late twenties or very early thirties.
-Therefore, optimizing gains during growth allows for a higher starting point at which BMC loss begins, lowering the risk for developing osteoporosis.